GoogleCloudPlatform/click-to-deploy/k8s/superset/README.md

 Apache Superset is an open-source software application for data exploration and data visualization.
 It's enterprise-ready business web application.
 Superset is able to handle data at petabyte scale and can connect to any SQL based datasource through SQLAlchemy, including modern cloud native databases.

-Superset is lightweight and highly scalable, leveraging the power of your existing data infrastructure without requiring yet another ingestion layer.

 For more information on Superset, see the [Superset Project official documentation](https://superset.apache.org/docs/intro).

 ## About Google Click to Deploy